 The National Council for Black Studies for its 44th Annual Conference is accepting abstracts for panel sessions, individual paper presentations, round-table discussions, poster presentations, and town hall meetings that explore the fields and functions of Africana Studies and its continuous development and advancement.

 First consideration and expedited responses to abstracts given to NCBS members, so you are encouraged to join, click here.
 You must be a registered attendee of the conference in order to present.
-Registration Opens by September 1, 2019.
+Click here, to register.

 The African, African American, and Diaspora Studies program at James Madison University

 10th Annual African, African American, and Diaspora Studies Interdisciplinary Conference